Geometry of symplectic flux and Lagrangian torus fibrations: Overview

 \subsection{Other results}

 In Section~\ref{sec:Ex} we determine shapes and star-shapes of certain tori in $\C^n$, and study the wild behaviour of (non-star) shape in $\CP^2$.
 In Section~\ref{sec:LagModuli_CP2} we determine the non-Hausdorff moduli space of all (not necessarily monotone) Lagrangian tori in $\CP^2$ arising as fibres of almost toric fibrations, modulo Hamiltonian isotopy.
 In Section~\ref{sec:stretch}, as a warm-up, we discuss bounds on flux within a convex neighbourhood $L\subset U\subset X$; this gives us an opportunity to recall the Fukaya trick and establish a non-bubbling lemma that is useful for the arguments in Section~\ref{sec:Ex}.
+We also briefly discuss dynamical applications along the lines of \cite{EGM16} in Section \ref{sec: stab}.